GoogleCloudPlatform/core-solution-services/README.md

 flexibility to leverage a number of LLMs like VertexAI, ChatGPT 3.5/4, Cohere, and more to come.

 Highlighted features:

 - Enable any enterprise to leverage a chatbot to answer any questions based on their selected content such as a list of documents, databases, etc.
 - Easy to plug in and use any LLM models available in the market, leveraging Langchain.
-- Provides a ready-to-deploy frontend app to showcase the E2E user workflow.
+- Cross platform frontend application powered by [FlutterFlow](https://flutterflow.io/) that delivers end-to-end user flows and seamless digital experience on Android, iOS, web, and desktop platforms.

 ## Prerequisites